sbkwgh/Notify/README.md

     }

-   - If buttonOne or buttonTwo are left blank or not given, the button will no display
+   - If buttonOne or buttonTwo are left blank or not given, the button will not display

 ###Notify.confirm(objectParam)
 Displays a notification with two buttons ([confirm example](http://jsbin.com/gofere/1/))